mdahtisham/Deploy-a-website-on-Docker-Container/README.md

-# Deploy-a-website-on-Docker-Container
+# Web Page hosting-on-Docker-Container

 PROJECT-I

-*Deploy the static website in Docker Container*
+*Deploy the Web Page in Docker Container*

 In this project I deploy the static website in docker container using AWS Instance